January 05, 2021 Labor and Employment Law Checklist 2021

 □ □ If applicable, have you provided or publicly posted written policies relating to sick leave, vacation, personal leave, holidays and hours?

-□ □ Do you have a procedure in place for distributing the Notice of Healthcare Exchange form to new employees?
+□ □ Do you have a procedure in place for distributing to new employees the Notice of Healthcare Exchange form?

-□ □ Have your employees who are on leaves of absence received appropriate documentation with regard to their rights and responsibilities (e.g., if applicable, did you distribute COBRA, FMLA or Civil Service Law Section 71 or 73 notices)?
+□ □ Have your employees who are on leaves of absence received appropriate documentation with regard to their rights and responsibilities (e.g., if applicable, did you distribute COBRA, FMLA or, in the public sector, Civil Service Law Section 71 or 73 notices)?

 □ □ Do you have a procedure in place for distributing legally required notices to terminated employees (e.g., if applicable, do you have a procedure for distributing policies relating to the cancellation of employee benefits)?